-Our research booklets provide details of projects under these themes.
+Our research booklets provide details of projects under these themes and sub themes.

 We are dedicated to developing the talent of postgraduate research students and early career researchers.
 Opportunities range from working on large, multi-institutional, Research Council-funded studies to taking a leading role on our Kick Start projects.
 Announced in 2011, the Kick Start programme was developed to stimulate innovative research between architects, engineers, scientists and surveyors, with one criterion being that each project had to involve both Edinburgh and Heriot-Watt researchers (preferably early career or emerging).

 - The PlaceAge Project